gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 <br><br><br><br> <br><br><br><br> <br><br><br><br> <br><br><br><br>

 One issue is that the file jellyfish-macosx is not in your $PATH.
-Or more accurately, jellyfish-macosx _is_ in your home directory, and your home directory is not in your $PATH.
+Or more accurately, jellyfish-macosx is in your home directory, which is not in your $PATH.
 Let's confirm this by using the which command again:

 ```
 which jellyfish-macosx
 ```

-To fix this situation, we could either move the jellyfish file into a directory in your PATH, or could add your home directory to your $PATH.
+To fix this situation, we could either move the jellyfish file into a directory in your PATH, or could add your home directory to your PATH.
 The first option would manifest as:

 ```
 # option 1: move jellyfish to a directory already in your $PATH
 sudo mv jellyfish-macosx /usr/local/bin
 ```

+`/usr/local/bin` is a directory where user installed programs often get put.

 Note that you had to use the sudo (**s**uper **u**ser **do**) command to move jellyfish to /usr/local/bin.
 This is because you lacked the necessary permissions to move a file into that directory.
 Running commands prepended by sudo is the same as doing something with Administrator priveleges (so be careful!).